Tracking Clean Energy Progress 2017

 Each year, TCEP assesses the latest progress in technology and market developments, tracks overall progress, and recommends further actions.
 TCEP this year shows that only 3 of 26 identified clean energy technologies are on track to meet a sustainable energy transition (one more than last year).
 15 technologies showed only some progress, and 8 are significantly off-track and in need of renewed action.

-TCEP 2017 also includes a special section on tracking clean energy innovation, containing unique information on public and private investment in research, development, and demonstration.
+TCEP 2017 also includes a special section on Tracking Clean Energy Innovation Progress, containing unique information on public and private investment in research, development, and demonstration.
 The special section highlights that total innovation investment needs to pick up to fulfill its important role of achieving secure and sustainable energy systems and delivering economic growth and reducing air pollution.

 For more information, please visit our Interactive Dashboards